Symptoms of Bad Gas In Your Car (& How to Get Rid Of It)

 What Causes Gas to Go Bad?

 Gas can go bad if it sits in your tank for an extended period.
 Auto experts estimate that gas can go bad after three months.
-This is because the gas begins to break down and it will become less effective in the engine.
+Over time, the gas begins to break down, making it less effective in the engine.

 Engine Stalling

-If your engine is slowing down its operation or no longer functioning, then it is in the process of stalling.
+Stalling is when the engine slows down or no longer works.
 This can happen if you are attempting to drive with old or bad gasoline in the tank.

 Engine Start-up Issues

-Let’s say you have had a car that has been sitting in your garage for months.
+Let’s say you had a car sitting in your garage for months.
 If you try to start up the vehicle, the gasoline may have degraded to a point that it will not be able to turn over the engine.

 Lack of Acceleration